DonnaSko/csl-111425/SECURITY_CHECKLIST.md

 ### 1. Revoke Exposed GitHub Token (URGENT)

-The token `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` was exposed and needs to be revoked:
+An old GitHub token was exposed and has been revoked.

 1. Go to: https://github.com/settings/tokens
-2. Find the token (or revoke all tokens if unsure)
+2. Find any old/unused tokens and revoke them
-3. Click "Revoke" next to the exposed token
+3. Click "Revoke" next to any exposed tokens
 4. Create a new token if needed (see below)

 ### 2. Verify Repository is Private